Pets in the baggage compartment

-- For kennels exceeding 32 kg (70 lb) in weight, or 292 cm (115 in) in linear dimensions (length + width + height), please contact Air Canada Cargo (AC Live) for assistance.
-Cargo rates differ from those listed above.
+Please contact Air Canada Cargo (AC Live) for rates and assistance in shipping kennels that exceed 32 kg (70 lb) in weight, or 292 cm (115 in) in linear dimensions (length + width + height).

-On Air Canada Express flights operated by Air Georgian and Exploits Valley Air, kennel size and weight cannot exceed 80 x 57 x 61 cm (32 x 22.5 x 24 in) in size and 8 kg (17.8 lb) in weight.
+On Air Canada Express flights operated by Air Georgian and Exploits Valley Air, carrier cannot exceed 80 x 57 x 61 cm (32 x 22.5 x 24 in) in size and 8 kg (17.8 lb) in weight.

 - See restrictions regarding certain international destinations.

-The first thing you need to do is book your own flight.
-Once that’s done, contact Air Canada Reservations to register* your pet for travel on the same flight as yours.
+The first thing you’ll need to do is book your own flight*.
+Once that’s done, contact Air Canada Reservations to register** your pet for travel on the same flight as yours.

 At the time of your call, you’ll be asked to provide:

 - the weight and breed of your pet.

 The number of cats and dogs accepted in the baggage compartment is limited by aircraft type; it may be necessary to modify your reservation to allow us to accommodate your pet.